 If you work client side, then chances are that you’ve had a bad experience working with a digital agency in the past.
 You might be halfway through a project with this agency right now that you cannot wait to finish so you can move on and never work with them again.
-This is particularly common in the digital strategy industry where projects can be technical and complex and therefore require a high level of professionalism and expertise from agencies – and often they are not up to the task.
+This is particularly common in the digital agency industry where projects can be technical and complex and therefore require a high level of professionalism and expertise from agencies – and often they are not up to the task.

 So how did you get it wrong?